 Increased interest in developing offshore resources in the Arctic has sparked efforts by nations bordering the Arctic Ocean to map the extent of their continental margins beyond the 200-mile EEZ limit.
-Under UNCLOS, nations can submit a claim to submerged lands if they demonstrate that their continental margin extends beyond the 200-mile limit according to the definition in Article 76.
-Under Article 76, the extent of the continental margin beyond the 200-mile limit depends on the position of the foot of the continental slope, the thickness of sediments, and the depth of water.
-Also, the continental margin could include geologic features that extend from the
+As discussed earlier (see "Extended Continental Shelf and United States as a Non-Party to UNCLOS"), under Article 76 of UNCLOS, nations can make a submission to the Commission on the Limits of the Continental Shelf concerning the extent of their continental shelves.
+Under Article 76, the extent of the continental margin beyond the 200-mile limit depends